-- Talking to parents at new parent meetings about their child before their child starts school - Inviting all parents to an induction meeting during the summer term before their child starts school - Encouraging parents to talk to the child's teacher if there are any concerns.
-There is a formal meeting for parents in the autumn and spring terms at which the teacher and the parent discuss the child's progress.
-Parents of children aged 3 and over receive a report on their child's attainment and progress at the end of the school year in July - Arranging open sessions throughout the year that encourage collaboration between children, school and parents/carers - Offering a range of activities that support the involvement of parents/carers.
-We invite parents to a phonics/writing/maths workshops to discuss the progression and stages of development the children undertake in the foundation stage.
-In all other areas of the curriculum we encourage parents to participate and support learning through online observations and sharing of progress and achievements with school
+Talking to parents about their child before their child starts in Year N/R

+- Inviting all parents to an induction meeting during the summer term before their child starts school - Encouraging parents to talk to the child's teacher if there are any concerns.
+There is a formal meeting for Reception parents in the autumn and spring terms at which the teacher and the parent discuss the child's progress. - Parents of children aged 4 and over receive a report on their child's attainment and progress at the end of the school year in July - Encouraging collaboration between children, school and parents/carers - Encouraging parents to participate and support learning through online observations and sharing of progress and achievements with school